Bar-Dev/star-wars-fandom/README.md

   - Used to edit the images.

+# Testing

+Full documentation of all testing can be viewed [here](https://github.com/Bar-Dev/star-wars-fandom/tree/master/testing.md)

 # Deployment

 The source code for this site is in GitHub.
 Heroku was used to deploy the site.
 MongoDB was used for the database.